 This post is in continuation with a previous one and part of my Deoria Tal Travelogue.
 We made this trip in the month of February in a Honda Brio and a Royal Enfield over a period of 4 days.
 On Day 1, we traveled from Delhi to Devprayag and spend the night at a hotel there.
 The second day saw us traveling from Devprayag to Chopta and then to Deoria Tal where we camped for the night.
-Details of the travel on Day 2 are as mentioned further in this article.
-To read the previous part of this travelogue about our journey from Delhi, please click on the link below.
+Click on the link below to read the previous part of this travelogue.

-After a good 8 hrs sleep, I was wide awake at 3 in the morning; and no matter how hard I tried, I just could not put myself back to sleep.
+After a good 8 hrs of sleep, I was wide awake at 3 in the morning No matter how hard I tried, I just could not get myself back to sleep.
 After getting drenched all day yesterday, I was afraid that I was going to fall sick because I was shivering badly when I went to sleep.
 Thankfully though, I felt fine and the feverish feeling I had was gone too.

 Day 2 – Devprayag to Deoria Tal

 All the others were fast asleep in their rooms.
 After failing to go back to sleep, I switched on the TV but there was nothing interesting there too.
-After tossing and turning in the bed for a while, i finally gave up and stepped out in the balcony.
-It was still raining and right in front of my eyes was a perfect night view of the sangam at Devprayag.
+After tossing and turning in the bed for a while, I finally gave up and stepped out on the balcony.
+It was still raining and right in front of my eyes was a perfect night view of the Sangam at Devprayag.

 Tungnath & Chandrashila Trek

-Next question was of destination.
+The next question was of destination.
 One thing I was certain of was that trekking to Chandrashila was not going to happen anymore.
-We were still far away from Chopta and there was no way that we could make it there in time for a same day trek to both Tungnath and Chadrashila Peak.
+We were still far away from Chopta and there was no way that we could make it there in time for the same day trek to both Tungnath and Chadrashila Peak.
 Hence the plan was left open for the moment and we agreed to decide after we reach Chopta.

 After informing the guy at the hotel about our arrangement and my motorcycle, 6 of us squeezed ourselves in a Brio and hit the road towards Sari.
 All of us were hungry and few spoonfuls of Rajma Chawal had only added fuel to the fire.
 Luckily while we were crossing Devprayag, we noticed a tea shop that was open and stopped immediately for breakfast.

-After a few glass of tea and paranthas for everyone, we continued the journey towards Srinagar.
+After a few glasses of tea and paranthas for everyone, we continued the journey towards Srinagar.